HomePosts5 Energy-Saving Tips To Lower Your Summer Electricity Bills

 3. Check your windows

 Your windows can make a huge difference in your summer electricity bills.
-If there are air leaks, they let hot air inside during the summer, which both makes your HVAC system work less efficiently and wastes your money.
-Air leaks can be fixed by applying weatherstripping or air sealing with caulk.
+If there are air leaks, they let hot air inside during the summer, which makes your HVAC system work less efficiently.
+Air leaks can be fixed by applying weatherstripping or by sealing air out with caulk.

 You may also want to replace older windows with windows certified by the ENERGY STAR program.
 These windows have “invisible coatings that block solar heat.”
 As a result, ENERGY STAR-certified windows can reduce home energy bills by 12% on average nationally, according to the EPA.
 But if you’re not ready for a major home improvement, low-cost options like heat-blocking curtains can help, too.